nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 5. The descendants of old transactions can not contains any transaction which is a ancestor of the new transaction.

-While the rules may seem complicated, they are designed to prevent malicious users from abusing the RBF feature, and implementated in a single function `check_rbf` in [pool.rs](https://github.com/nervosnetwork/ckb/blob/2f44fb0ca6a73ae77b4805b8f087a3b9913ac8f5/tx-pool/src/pool.rs#L527-L629).
+While the rules may seem complicated, it's implementated in a single function `check_rbf` in [pool.rs](https://github.com/nervosnetwork/ckb/blob/2f44fb0ca6a73ae77b4805b8f087a3b9913ac8f5/tx-pool/src/pool.rs#L527-L629).

 ## How to use RBF in CKB